synariasol/NUte/README.md

 }
 ```

-Due to the nature of method arguments, nested object properties are not supported.
-Instead, a ```Argument.Verify()``` method has been implemented where boolean checks can be performed.
+Nested properties are supported, but will resolve to the property name instead of the argument name.
+Furthermore, an ```Argument.Verify()``` method has been implemented where boolean checks can be performed.

 ```
 public void UpdateUser(User user)